octokit/plugin-rest-endpoint-methods.js/docs/users/listFollowersForUser.md

-# List a user's followers
+# List followers of a user

+Lists the people following the specified user.

 ```js
 octokit.users.listFollowersForUser({